episodehunter/episodehunter/packages/logger/readme.md

 ## Logger for episodehunter

-A simple wrapper for the sentry client.
+A simple wrapper for the sentry and logdna clients.